 - Finer heating control.

-- Heaters may have high amp requirements.
-Some units may plug into 240v like a plug for an electric range oven.
+- Some bed bug heaters may have high amp requirements.
+Units plug into 240v like a plug for an electric range oven.

 - A technician can step away from the system and check back on it or monitor it remotely.